Verdify Book a Fit Call

 Can AI approve records, quality decisions, or regulated submissions?

-No. In Verdify's boundary model, AI may draft summaries, assemble source evidence, and suggest classification, but required quality, regulatory, or sign-off decisions remain with authorized reviewers and systems of record.
+No. AI may draft summaries, assemble source evidence, and suggest classification, but required quality, regulatory, or sign-off decisions remain with authorized reviewers and systems of record.

 What evidence matters most for regulated or high-trust workflows?